-Please press ENTER to get a shell: sh-4.4# '''
+Please press ENTER to get a shell:

-- 6. Press Enter to get to the root shell. - 7.
-You can now examine the files under /mnt/sysimage to correct issues identified in error messages before the system failed to boot properly. - 8.
-If you wish to transfer files or packages to the system over the network you can start networking via DHCP with the following command.
-Invoke the ifconfig command to find out the network device name if it is not eth0 as used in this example.
+bash-5.1#

 '''

-ifup eth0

-'''
+6. You can now examine the files under /mnt/sysimage to correct issues identified in error messages before the system failed to boot properly.

+7. If you wish to transfer files or packages to the system over the network you can start networking via DHCP with the following commands.

+Invoke the following command to find out if the network is enabled and the network device name.

+ip addr show

+If the network is down execute the following command to bring it up:

-9. After networking is enabled, you can also issue the following command to better simulate running commands on the actual system:
+8. After networking is enabled, you can also issue the following command to better simulate running commands on the actual system:

-'''

 chroot /mnt/sysimage

-'''